shraiyya/Career-Launcher-Internship/README.md

 **Artificial Intelligence and Machine learning** are one of the fastest growing fields in the world today.Machine Learning means machines should be able to learn and adapt through experience .The Machine Learning Internship offered by Career Launcher was a **8 week** long internship consisting of 7 modules.
-The data science problem was based on a real life financial world.The students could choose an industry which is related to your discipline or any industry of your liking.
-On doing so, stock data of a company belonging to the industry you chose has to be downloaded as a csv file.
+The data science problem was a a real life financial world issue related to stocks.The students could choose an industry which was related to discipline or any industry of their liking.
+On doing so, stock data of a company belonging to the industry chosen had to be downloaded as a csv file.The stock which I used was Hindustan Unilever (HUL).

 ---